Contents

 Purpose of the Committee

-The purpose of the Committee is to provide recommendations on the creation of an Aggregate Resource Plan to Council.
-Council has not delegated any decision-making ability upon the Committee; however, the Committee shall attempt to:
+The purpose of the Committee was to provide recommendations on the creation of an Aggregate Resource Plan to Council.
+Council did not delegate any decision-making ability upon the Committee; however, the Committee attempted to:

-• In the event that the Committee cannot achieve agreement, the Committee shall consider areas of particular importance that need to be addressed
+- On topics where the Committee could not achieve agreement, they identified areas of particular importance that need to be addressed.

-2. Identify gaps in the previous Aggregate Resource Plan draft or the current Aggregate Resource Plan Terms of Reference, that should be addressed in any new document.
+- Identified gaps in the previous Aggregate Resource Plan draft that should be addressed in any new document.

-The Committee’s purpose is not to undertake any detailed technical review of the previous Aggregate Resource Plan or to provide technical advice or studies to Council.
-In this respect, the Chair shall ensure that the Committee is within scope and meeting its wider purpose as set out above.
+The Committee’s purpose was not to undertake a detailed technical review of the previous Aggregate Resource Plan or to provide technical advice or studies to Council.

 Committee Membership